 Factors to Consider When Choosing a Social Work Program

-Although all accredited social work programs cover similar core curricula, there are variations in electives offered, concentrations available (in master’s programs) and focus areas.
-Some programs focus on clinical social work skills while others are more community-, policy-, or research-focused.
+Although all accredited social work programs cover similar core curricula, each school varies in electives, concentrations, and focus areas.
+Some programs focus on clinical social work skills, while others are more community-, policy-, or research-focused.
 Choose a program that matches your interests and career aspirations.

-All BSW and MSW programs contain a field education component which allows students to put their classroom training to practice as an intern in the community.
-Each social work program offers different field education opportunities based on their location and relationships with community organizations.
-Field education provides students with hands-on work experience in social work before they graduate and field education supervisors can provide great connections and references when new graduates begin their job search.
-Find a program that offers field education opportunities that match your interests and career goals.
+Field education provides students with practical work experience in social work.
+All BSW and MSW programs contain field education components, which allow enrollees to put their classroom training to practice as interns in the community.
+Each social work program offers different field education opportunities based on location and relationships with community organizations.
+Find a program offering field education opportunities that match your interests and career goals.

 Preparation for Licensure